Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: Notation and problem formulation

 where $\F$ is an $n \times n$ matrix that models computing the 2D discrete Fourier Transform (DFT) of the vectorized image as a matrix-vector product.
 The matrix $\H_k $ is a matrix of size $m_k \times n$ with entries being either one or zero.
 It contains exactly one 1 in each row (corresponding to the observed DFT frequency location converted to 1D coordinates).
 The mask matrix $\H_k$ is decided by the sampling trajectory (specified in Sec. \ref{expts}).

-In case of multi-coil dynami MRI with $mc$ coils, there are $mc$ MR scanners with each measuring a subset of Fourier coefficients of a differently weighted version of the cross-section to be imaged.
-In matrix-vector notation, this can be modeled as follows.
+In case of multi-coil dynami MRI with $mc$ coils, there are $mc$ {\cred receive channels } with each measuring a subset of Fourier coefficients of a differently weighted version of the cross-section to be imaged. {\cred In matrix-vector notation, this can be modeled as follows.
 Let $\y_{k,j}$ denote the measurements at the $j$-th coil.
 Then,

-where $\D_j = diag(\d_j, j=1,2,\dots,n)$ are $n \times n$ diagonal matrices with diagonal entries (entries of the vector $\d_j$) being the coil sensitivities of the $j$-th coil.
+} where $\D_j = diag(\d_j, j=1,2,\dots,n)$ are $n \times n$ diagonal matrices with diagonal entries (entries of the vector $\d_j$) being the coil sensitivities of the $j$-th coil.
 We should point out that $\D_j \x = \d_j \circ \x$, thus $\D_j \x$ is equivalent to weighting the $l$-th pixel $\x_l$ by $(\d_j)_l$.
 Each $\y_{k,j}$ is of length $m_k$, thus $\y_k$ is of length $m_k \cdot mc$.

 Let $m=\max_k(m_k)$.
 We define the $m \times n$ matrix $\Y= [ (\y_1)_{\mathrm{ {long}}}, (\y_2)_{\mathrm{ {long}}}, \cdots, (\y_q)_{\mathrm{ {long}}}]$ with $(\y_k)_{\mathrm{ {long}}}$ being the vector $\y_k$ followed by $(m-m_k)$ zeros.
 Similarly let $(\A_k)_{\mathrm{ {long}}}$ be an $m \times n$ matrix with $(m-m_k)$ rows of zeros at the end.
 Then, the above model can also be expressed as {